Kong/docs.konghq.com/app/2.1.x/configuration.md

 When using Postgres as the backend storage, you can optionally enable Kong to serve read queries from a separate database instance.

-When the number of proxies are large this can greatly reduce the load on the main Postgres instance and achieve better scalability.
+When the number of proxies are large, this can greatly reduce the load on the main Postgres instance and achieve better scalability.
 It may also reduce the latency jitter if the Kong proxy node's latency to the main Postgres instance is high.

 The read-only Postgres instance only serves read queries and write queries still goes to the main connection.
-The read-only Postgres instance can be eventual consistent while replicating changes from the main instance.
+The read-only Postgres instance can be eventually consistent while replicating changes from the main instance.

 At least the `pg_ro_host` config is needed to enable this feature.

-By default all other database config for the read-only connection are inherited from the corresponding main connection config described above but may be optionally overwritten explicitly using the `pg_ro_*` config below.
+By default, all other database config for the read-only connection are inherited from the corresponding main connection config described above but may be optionally overwritten explicitly using the `pg_ro_*` config below.